jteutenberg/downpore/README.md

 * `front_adapters` fasta containing adapters found at the beginning of reads
 * `back_adapters` fasta containing adapters found at the end of reads
 * `k` the size of k-mers to use in matching
+* `chunk_size` the size to split long input reads into when indexing
 * `middle_threshold` percentage identity to match an internal adapter
 * `discard_middle` whether or not to keep the splits resulting from an internal match
 * `check_reads` number of reads to consider when determining adapters present in the data